But Hope Is Longer

 Tamara brings us the voices of her team of healers: her oncologists, surgeon, naturopathic doctor, and life coach.
 They share their expertise, why they choose to do this work, how they cope with the inevitable losses, and their hopes and visions for cancer care.

-"A must-read resource for oncology healthcare providers and for those diagnosed with cancer, as well as their friends and family." - Herizons Magazine, Spring 2013
+"A must-read resource for oncology healthcare providers and for those diagnosed with cancer, as well as their friends and family." - Herizons Magazine, April 1, 2013

 - The Rachel Trilogy